 The round up and shipment of the buffalo, however, proved more difficult than was anticipated, and the task of securing and loading on railway cars 716 animals required all the efforts and ingenuity of the most experienced cowboys of Montana for more than five years.
 Deliveries began in 1907 and continued until 1912.
 In the meantime steps had been taken to set aside and fence a large area of rolling prairie land suitable for buffalo grazing near Wainwright, Alberta.
 Pending the completion of the park fence the earlier shipments of buffalo were made to Elk Island Park, Alberta, near Edmonton.
 By 1914 a total of 748 buffalo had been delivered to the new Buffalo National Park.
-Of these 631 were from those purchased from Pablo, 87 were transferred from an exhibition herd at Banff, Alberta, and the remaining 30 were purchased from the Conrad herd at Kalispell, Montana.
+Of these 631 were from those purchased from Pablo, eighty-seven were transferred from an exhibition herd at Banff, Alberta, and the remaining thirty were purchased from the Conrad herd at Kalispell, Montana.

 In their new surroundings the buffalo increased in astonishing numbers.
-By 1923 their numerical strength threatened to tax the grazing capacity of the park, and subsequently 6,673 head were shipped by rail to Waterways, Alberta, and thence by scows down the Athabaska river to the vicinity of Fitzgerald, Alberta, where they were liberated in an area set aside as Wood Buffalo Park, which was known to contain by that time a considerable herd of the "woodland" buffalo.
-Other reductions made from time to time by supervised slaughter and by donations to zoological parks and other institutions, have accounted for an additional 12,000 head.
-The park maintains up to 5,000 buffalo, and the total increase from the original 748 introduced to Buffalo Park has been approximately 25,000.
+By 1923 their numerical strength threatened to tax the grazing capacity of the park, and subsequently 6,673 head were shipped by rail to Waterways, Alberta, and thence by scows down Athabaska River to the vicinity of Fitzgerald, Alberta, where they were liberated in an area set aside as Wood Buffalo Park, which was known to contain at that time a considerable herd of the "woodland" buffalo.
+Other reductions made from time to time by supervised slaughter and by donations to zoological parks and other institutions, have accounted for more than 15,000 head.
+The park contains about 3,000 buffalo, and the total increase from the original 748

 On the main range of the park, buffalo are not the only wild life inhabitants.
 After the area had been completely fenced, it was found that a number of native elk and deer had been enclosed.
 Others were added from time to time and, aided by the rigid protection they enjoy, these animals have also shown a remarkable increase.
-There are now in the park, in addition to the buffalo, more than 1,300 elk, 2,500 deer, 100 moose, and about 30 yak, a species native to Tibet in Asia.
-A special exhibition herd of animals is maintained near the in various locations, separated by cross fencing.
+There are now in the park, in addition to the buffalo, herds of mule deer, elk, and moose.
+A special exhibition herd of animals is maintained near the park entrance from Wainwright, and the remainder range the park in various locations, separated by cross fencing.